Skip to main content Link Search Menu Expand Document (external link)

 The Shell

 You would need to install any POSIX-compliant OS before coming to this lab.
-The guide is provided in our course handout.
+See here for guide.

 In order for us to be able to use CLI, we need to be familiar with their commands and their calling syntax.
 In particular, we are concerned with UNIX-type shells (POSIX is an IEEE standard that acts as a standard UNIX version) in this course.

-To find your current shell, type the command: ps -p $$
+TASK 1: To find your current shell, type the command: echo $SHELL

 Bash shell (bash is used in the screenshot above.
 There are other shells as well: z-shell) or fish.
 Which one to choose?
 It is entirely up to you.